 * A WORLD AFTER OIL (4): While there has been talk of "peak car", a time when auto use peaks and then starts to decline, like "peak oil", it's proven a moving target.
 The decline in car purchases in the USA turned out to be due to economic troubles and expensive fuel; now that the economy is in better shape and fuel is, for the time being, cheap, and car sales have boomed in the USA.

 More than half the world's oil is used for transport, and of that, 46% goes into passenger cars.
-Fortunately, the rebound in car sales hasn't meant a comparable bump up in emissions -- thanks to by dramatic improvements in fuel efficiency in the US and elsewhere, driven by standards such as America's Corporate Average Fuel Economy (CAFE), the EU's rules on C02 emissions, and those in place in China since 2012.
+Fortunately, the rebound in car sales hasn't meant a comparable bump up in emissions -- thanks to by dramatic improvements in fuel efficiency in the US and elsewhere, driven by standards such as America's Corporate Average Fuel Economy (CAFE), the EU's rules on C02 emissions, and rules in place in China since 2012.

 The International Energy Agency says that such standards cut oil consumption in 2015 by an impressive 2.3 million BPD.
 Should the entire world begin to conform to comparable standards, the savings would eventually be 4.3 million BPD, which is comparable to the crude output of China.
 Some forecasters project that the demand for gasoline will fall in the next decade or so, even if the world's vehicle fleet continues growing.